 The Livingstone Online Enrichment and Access Project (LEAP, 2013-17) has further extended this work, collecting information on some 100 previously uncatalogued items, including maps, and adding 5000 new manuscript pages that cover all phases of Livingstone’s career.
 These encompass the surviving 850 page draft of Missionary Travels and nearly all the diaries, journals, notebooks, maps, and other items associated with Livingstone’s last travels (1866-73), possibly the most comprehensive and diverse surviving collection of manuscript documents related to any single nineteenth-century British expedition to Africa.
 Various site features and enhancements, detailed elsewhere on our site, enable interaction with and comparative study of these manuscripts in a manner never before possible.

 As a result, today Livingstone Online provides unprecedented global access to a significant portion of Livingstone’s manuscript legacy.
 Through partnerships with the David Livingstone Centre, the National Library of Scotland, and other archives with Livingstone holdings, our site seeks to introduce a new generation of audiences with diverse interests to this legacy.
 And there is still much room to grow – including further multispectral study of particular documents and the addition of many, many still-undigitized manuscripts.
 In addition, initiatives left undone by the original documentation project are yet to be developed: the full enumeration of Livingstone’s surviving maps and the ever-alluring search for previously unknown Livingstone manuscripts in Angola, Mozambique, Tanzania, Malawi, and elsewhere around the world.
-If you know of any such manuscripts, do drop us a note….
+If you know of any such manuscripts, please drop us a note.